jamesreiati/chill-bot/Manufacturing.md

 Store secrets and other parameters for the [Deploy to Azure](./.github/workflows/azure-deploy.yml) action using [GitHub's encrypted secrets](https://docs.github.com/actions/reference/encrypted-secrets).

-1. Create an environment in your respository named "Azure" by following [these instructions](https://docs.github.com/actions/reference/environments#creating-an-environment).
+1. Create an environment in your repository named "Azure" by following [these instructions](https://docs.github.com/actions/reference/environments#creating-an-environment).
 2. Populate the following secrets in your "Azure" environment by following [these instructions](https://docs.github.com/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

     | Secret          | Where to obtain value     |